Stevia is a “natural” sweetener (from a plant, but still highly refined) that has become very popular starting about a decade ago.

 More to come on these topics soon…after I do a bit more research.

-For now, I’d say stevia is probably the best choice when it comes to sugar substitutes to use while fasting.
+For now, I’d say stevia is probably among the better choices when it comes to sugar substitutes to use while fasting.
+Allulose and monk fruit also seem like pretty good options.

 Conclusion – What’s the Bottom Line?